fieldscanbd/krishokBondhu/privacy-policy.md

 ### Children’s Privacy
 This Services do not address anyone under the age of 13.
 We do not knowingly collect personal identifiable information from children under 13.
 In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you  are  a  parent  or  guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.

+### App Permissions
+The app may request the following permissions:
+Storage: To store data locally on your device.
+Internet: To sync data with Firebase when you choose to.

 ### Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.

+### Data Deletion & User Rights
+Users can request the deletion of their data at any time by contacting us at fieldscanbd@gmail.com .
+If you have synced data to Firebase, we will permanently delete it from our servers upon request.

 ### Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
 Contact Information:
 Email: fieldscanbd@gmail.com

+##### Last Updated: 26 Aug 2025